fbpx

 To Gift Tech or Not To Gift Tech?
 That Is Not The Question

-While unpacking some holiday decorations I found a wish list that my kids had put together a few years ago.
-It was heartwarming and included items like “a live owl,” legos, books, and “surprises.”
+While unpacking some holiday decorations I found a wish list that my kids had put together years ago.
+It was heartwarming and included items like “a live owl,” legos, books, and “surprise me.”
 While the live owl request required some conversation about animal safety, overall the lists were short, sweet, and offline.
-What grounded… Read More
+What grounded children! … Read More

 Teens looking at camera with their heads together in a circle